quiknode-labs/qn-oss/packages/libs/sdk/README.md

 ### graphApiClient.query

-A way to send GraphQL queries directly to the [QuickNode GraphQL API](https://www.quicknode.com/graph-api). `graphApiClient` is an [ApolloClient](https://www.apollographql.com/docs/react/api/core/ApolloClient/) instance configured to use QuickNode's Graph API.
+A way to send GraphQL queries directly to the [QuickNode GraphQL API](https://www.quicknode.com/graph-api). `graphApiClient` is an [Urql client](https://formidable.com/open-source/urql/docs/api/core/#client) instance configured to use QuickNode's Graph API.
 For more information about the query structure, see the [Graph API documentation](https://docs.quicknode.com/docs/graphql/getting-started/)

 ```ts
 import QuickNode, { gql } from '@quicknode/sdk';